 Where sites had their own climate data we also looked at the effects of rainfall and maximum/minimum temperature on the flowering at the site (figure 8).
 The anomalies in these climate variables were examined over time at a site and compared with the anomalies in the phenophases for flowers and ripe fruits to assess which might best correlate with the phenophase (table 4).
 Again only those correlations significant at P<0.01 were selected.
 No clear patterns occur with these correlations either and this may be because we need to look at thresholds rather than associating trends between flowering and climate data.
-Correlations were made based on values for each month but in reality climate can be very variable within months but consistently variable across years for the same time in each month.
-This is likely to affect triggers for phenology and should be looked at where data can be collected on phenology timings on a weekly or even daily basis.
+Where correlations have a lag of more than 2-3 months it is unlikely that the correlation is biologically meaningful for flower production either.